 Rezoning is the act of amending the official zoning map.
 Any person may petition the City Council for a change to the zoning map, but petitions submitted by parties other than the property owner(s) are subject to enhanced scrutiny and a higher standard for public notice.
 Following submission, a rezoning petition goes through a review process that includes neighboring property owners, City staff, the Planning Commission, and finally the City Council.
-This process follows a legally required timetable and has four basic steps, as shown in the diagram above.
+This process follows a legally required timetable.

 Application Preparation and Submittal

-The neighborhood meeting is a way for the rezoning applicant to initiate a conversation with the community members most directly affected by the proposed rezoning.
-Applicants must invite owners of all parcels within 100 feet of the rezoning site.
-For boundaries of the site that abut a right-of-way that is less than 100 feet wide, the 100 foot radius starts on the other side of that right-of-way.
-Neighborhood meetings should be scheduled at a time and place that is convenient to the invited property owners.
+The first neighborhood meeting is a way for the rezoning applicant to initiate a conversation with the community members most directly affected by the proposed rezoning.
+Applicants must invite owners and tenants of all parcels within 500 feet of the rezoning site.
+Neighborhood meetings should be scheduled at a time and place that is convenient for the invited property owners and tenants.
 Meeting notices must be mailed at least ten (10) and no more than twenty-five (25) days before the meeting.
 The applicant may deliver addressed, stamped envelopes containing the meeting notice to City staff.
 Staff verifies the information and addresses and places the notices in the mail.
-These envelopes must be provided to staff at least one day prior to the mailing deadline.
+These envelopes must be provided to staff at least one day prior to the mailing deadline by 1 p.m.
 Conversely, the applicant may choose to send the meeting notices by certified mail.
 If this delivery method is used, the delivery certification must be submitted to staff with the rezoning application.
 Applicants should consult UDO Section 10.2.1.C.5 "Content of Notice” for the required contents of mailed notice.
 The rezoning application must be submitted within 6 months of the neighborhood meeting.

-After completing the Rezoning Application, the applicant may submit their application along with the submittal fee to the Development Services Customer Service Center.
-Rezoning applications can be submitted at any time during normal business hours.
-Staff will review the application for completeness.
+After completing the Rezoning Application, the applicant may submit to the Permit and Development Portal and a hard copy to the Comprehensive Planning staff.
+See our guide to applying through the development portal for more information.
 Once the application has been deemed completed and all technical documents have been approved, staff completes a review and places the case on the agenda of a Planning Commission meeting.

 Staff Review, Planning Commission, and City Council

-A submitted and accepted rezoning application is assigned a case planner as well as staff reviewers from various City departments such as Development Services, Engineering Services, Transportation, and Public Utilities.
-The staff report analyzes the consistency of the petition with the City’s Comprehensive Plan, and identifies potential adverse impacts to nearby properties, public infrastructure, and the environment.
+A submitted and accepted rezoning application is assigned a case planner as well as staff reviewers from various City departments such as Planning and Development, Engineering Services, Transportation, and Public Utilities.
+The staff report analyzes the consistency of the petition with the City’s Comprehensive Plan and identifies potential adverse impacts on nearby properties, public infrastructure, and the environment.
 Staff reviewers may find, based on analysis of potential development impacts, that additional materials are required before the rezoning case may proceed.
 The applicant will receive a letter notifying them of the reviewers’ comments and whether they need to provide any new materials.